DataDog/hiring-engineers/answers_Russell_Hill.md

  And one that silences it all day on Sat-Sun.
  Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

-# Collecting APM Data:
-Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:
-'''
-from flask import Flask
-import logging
-import sys

- #Have flask use stdout as the logger
- main_logger = logging.getLogger()
- main_logger.setLevel(logging.DEBUG)
- c = logging.StreamHandler(sys.stdout)
- formatter = logging.Formatter('%(asctime)s - %(name)s - %(levelname)s - %(message)s')
- c.setFormatter(formatter)
- main_logger.addHandler(c)

- app = Flask(__name__)

- @app.route('/')
- def api_entry():
-     return 'Entrypoint to the Application'

- @app.route('/api/apm')
- def apm_endpoint():
-     return 'Getting APM Started'

- @app.route('/api/trace')
- def trace_endpoint():
-     return 'Posting Traces'

- if __name__ == '__main__':
-     app.run(host='0.0.0.0', port='5050')
-'''
-Note: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
-Please only use one or the other.

-Bonus Question: What is the difference between a Service and a Resource?

-Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

-Please include your fully instrumented app in your submission, as well.

-Final Question:
-Datadog has been used in a lot of creative ways in the past.
-We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

-Is there anything creative you would use Datadog for?